Why Flatiron School's ISA?

 States Where Online ISA is Available

-Full-time and part-time online courses: Alabama, Alaska, Arizona, California, Colorado, Connecticut, Florida, Georgia, Hawaii, Idaho, Indiana, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, Washington, D.C., and West Virginia
+Full-time and part-time online courses: Alabama, Alaska, Arizona, Arkansas, Colorado, Connecticut, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Louisiana, Maine, Maryland, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, Washington, D.C., and West Virginia.

-The Flatiron School Online Income Share Agreement (ISA) aligns total cost with post-program income.
-You do not need to make an initial payment upon enrolling at Flatiron School, but agree to pay 10% of your monthly gross income once you leave the program and are earning at least $3,333.34/month (equivalent to $40,000/year).
-Following a three-month grace period, you’ll make a maximum of up to 48 monthly payments over a maximum payment window of up to 96 months (8 years )— but only when you’re earning at least the minimum income threshold described above.
-If you’re not earning at least the minimum income threshold in a particular month, you don’t pay anything.
+The Flatiron School Income Share Agreement (ISA) aligns tuition payments with post-program income.
+You’ll make an initial payment upon enrolling at Flatiron School and agree to pay 10% of your monthly gross income once you leave Flatiron School and are earning at least $3,333.34/month (equivalent to $40,000/year).
+Following a grace period, you’ll make a maximum of up to 48 monthly payments over a maximum payment window of up to 96 months (8 years ) — but only when you’re earning at least the minimum income threshold.
+If you’re not earning at least the minimum income threshold, you’re not paying.

 Why are you offering this program?